PatKeenan/AgentSpace/README.md

 ### Overview
 This application was created to help real estate agents stay organized, manage their time, and provide a better customer experience for their clients.

+** This is a live application that requires login credentials.
+Please send me a message if you would like to demo the app.

 #### Features
 - Basic CRM
 - Task management